DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Here!
 We should leave soon, otherwise we're going to get overrun by demons!"

 Human?
-Turning his back to blinding light, Kay run toward a beckoning figure.
+Turning his back to blinding light, Kai run toward a beckoning figure.

 "Get on!
 It might be strong, but it cannot lasts more than 10 seconds"